Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 public Xiyu.UniDeepSeek.ChatRequestParameter _setting = new();
 ```

-Now you need a *Requester*, which is responsible for sending requests and receiving responses.
-During initialization, you should pass the ***Request Configurator*** and your ***API Key*** respectively.
+Now you need a *requester*, which is responsible for sending requests and receiving responses.
+During initialization, you should pass the ***request configurator*** and your ***API key*** respectively.
-If you want to reuse the `DeepSeekChat` class, declare it as a field of the class.
+If you plan to reuse the `DeepSeekChat` class, declare it as a field of the class.

 ```csharp
 private Xiyu.UniDeepSeek.DeepSeekChat _deepSeekChat;